feelobot/tindermation/README.md

 tindermation
 ==========
+** UPDATE **

+The script now sends a corny joke to any of your new matches and runs on an endless loop:

 ## Description
 This tool is an automated script for swiping right on every single tinder user that it encounters.
 I just made it as a proof of concept to my friends on how I can tinder while sleeping if I wanted to.